PeteyCoco/sql-server-for-R/README.md

 A notebook describing how to create a database in MySQL for use with R.

 # Requirements
-An instance of MySQL of at least V6.0 must be installed to follow this notebook.
+An instance of MySQL of at least V6.0 and MySQL Workbench must be installed to follow this notebook.